Kyriakos Mitsotakis: Mandatory COVID-19 measures and vaccinations

 In December 2020, Mitsotakis was criticized after a photo of him surfaced on social media, in which he posed with five other people while not wearing a mask, during a time when Greece had a nationwide lockdown and mask-wearing was mandatory both indoors and outdoors.
-On 6 February 2021 Mitsotakis visited the island of Icaria to inspect the progress of COVID-19 vaccinations in the area.
+On 6 February 2021 Mitsotakis visited the island of Ikaria to inspect the progress of COVID-19 vaccinations in the area.
 During this visit, he attended a lunch organized by MP Christodoulos I. Stefanadis along with his entourage numbering up to 40 people.
 The incident was covered by both Greek and international media and Mitsotakis was heavily criticized for violating the existing COVID-19 containment measures.
 Mitsotakis publicly apologized for the Icaria incident, saying this will never happen again and that "the image hurt the citizens".

 In May 2021, when the Mitsotakis government announced the country's opening for tourism on 14 May, movement control measures, such as the obligation to send an SMS at particular sites, were retained temporarily.
 Other measures still in place after the re-opening of tourism were the daily curfew, from 00:30, the obligatory use of face masks indoors and outdoors, the ban on music in cafes and restaurants, and the ban on the operation of indoor restaurants throughout May.
 Casinos were allowed to operate, with a specific sanitary protocol.
 In an interview on 27 May 2021, Mitsotakis did not give a clear answer as to when and if the above measures would be lifted in the summer.
 He referred to a roadmap for lifting the controls but did not elaborate.
 He also estimated that tourism in 2021 in Greece would be around 50% of the levels experienced in 2019.
 Greece was awarded the "Global Champion Award for COVID-19 Crisis Management" by the World Travel and Tourism Council, which "commends" the Greek Government as "a global example for the safe opening of the tourism sector during the pandemic."
 He was also credited for the vaccine pass which was later used in the majority of countries in the European Union.